JuliaPluto/HypertextLiteral.jl/docs/src/attribute.md

 ## General Case

-Beyond these rules for booleans, `nothing`, and collections, the interpolation of a Julia object within an attribute value is its printed representation.
+Beyond these rules for booleans, `nothing`, and collections, values are reproduced with their `print` representation.

     @htl("<div att=$((:a_symbol, "string", 42, 3.1415))/>")
     #-> <div att='a_symbol string 42 3.1415'/>